This post may contain affiliate links. Please read my disclosure for more info.

 7. Cooper’s Cask Coffee: Ethiopian Light Roast

-- Cooper's Promise: We’ve spent thousands of hours perfecting our craft.
-Therefore, we are confident that you will enjoy our coffee.
-If for any reason you do not love it, simply let us know, and we will issue a refund or replacement.
+• About Us: Cooper’s Cask Coffee is a family-owned, small-batch roaster based out of Rhode Island; With a passion for high standards and craftsmanship; Therefore, we are confident that you will enjoy our coffee; If for any reason you do not love it, simply let us know, and we will issue a refund or replacement; Beyond exceptional coffee, we create moments of connection, enriching lives one cup at a time

 Closing Thoughts